aroberge/avantpy/docs/html/_sources/repeat.rst.txt

 As we are writing this, we note that
-`GP control blocks <https://gpblocks.org/wiki/doku.php?id=blocks:control>`_ includes the following blocs which allow for a gradual interpolation between something like ``repeat 10:`` and the more complex and versatile Python idiom::
+`GP control blocks <https://gpblocks.org/wiki/doku.php?id=blocks:control>`_ include the following blocs which allow for a gradual interpolation between something like ``repeat 10:`` and the more complex and versatile Python idiom::

    for i in range(1, 10, step):
+       # some
-       # block
+       # code

 .. image:: images/repeat_gp.png
    :scale: 50 %